-We act for both franchisors and individual franchisees.
+Our franchise lawyers act for both franchisors and individual franchisees in disputes.
 We are also experienced in representing large groups of franchisees in complex disputes.

 The first step is usually a discussion between the franchisor and franchisee.
-If there is no disagreement that cannot be resolved, one or both of the parties will at that point typically seek legal advice from a franchise dispute lawyer.
+If there is a disagreement that cannot be simply resolved, one or both of the parties will at this point typically seek legal advice from a franchise dispute lawyer.

-A franchise dispute will usually start with correspondence with the parties but the first engagement may be with a Notice of Dispute.
+A franchise dispute will usually start with correspondence between the parties and a Notice of Dispute being issued.
 The Notice of Dispute will set out the nature of the dispute and what is required to resolve it.
 This will mark the effective beginning of the dispute resolution process.

 Following a Notice of Dispute being served by the aggrieved party on the other party (usually a franchisee’s lawyer is the one who serves such a notice), there will be an opportunity for a response to the Notice.
 Following the response, mediation, which is mandatory under the Code, will typically occur.